 THE UDAYA, UBUD

-Welcome to heaven, flower tub heaven that is.
-If you’ve recently looked at my Instagram feed and wondered where to find those dreamy #tubgoals shots look no further than The Udaya.
-While I didn’t actually stay here this time around (I was already booked elsewhere), I did come here on several occasions and it’s definitely on the list of places to stay for next time.
+While I didn’t actually stay here this time around (I was already booked elsewhere), I did come here on several occasions, and it’s definitely on the list of places to stay for next time.

-The suite was spacious with tons of large windows letting in tons of natural light, a private pool overlooking Ubud’s tropical forest and a bathtub big enough for 2!
-The Udaya also offers other unique services such as floating breakfast (offered only in the villas) as well as daily yoga classes and free shuffle bus into the city center (only 5 mins away).
+The suite was spacious with tons of large windows letting in tons of natural light, a private pool overlooking Ubud’s tropical forest and a bathtub big enough for two!

 ** If you’re interested in joining a Pangea Dreams Retreat use code LISAH10 for a discount on the total price!**

-The presidential suite has to be one of the most impressive rooms I have ever seen.
-The 2 floor, 3 bedroom villa is surrounded by a large swimming pool that looks out onto the Ubud valley.
-And the view from the second floor is absolutely breathtaking.
+The presidential suite at Kamandalu has to be one of the most impressive rooms I have ever seen.
+The two floor, three bedroom villa is surrounded by a large swimming pool that looks out onto the Ubud valley.
+The view from the second floor is absolutely breathtaking.

 LA JOYA BIU BIU, ULUWATU

 What makes La Joya Biu Biu truly unique is their spectacular cliffside infinity pools and jacuzzi.
-They have 3 infinity pools that trickle all into one another and the jacuzzi sits right on the edge.
-Both are perfect for a sunset beach shoot (which is exactly what I did!)
-See below.
+They have three infinity pools that trickle all into one another and the jacuzzi sits right on the edge.
+Both are perfect for a sunset beach shoot.
+I had to take advantage of that!

 Last on the list is Tijili, the hotel has the most adorable quirky decor from paint splattered on the floor to colorful props and wicker chairs in the lobby.
-The reason I love this property so much and have revisited 3 years in a row, their incredible staff!
-This time around I didn’t stay here but as I mentioned, I did stay here during my past visits.
+The reason I love this property so much and keep coming back (three years in a row!) is their incredible staff!

 I feel like staff has been a common theme in all these hotels.
-Staff is the biggest factors in making your stay memorable, and the Balinese people are just so kind-hearted, customer service is always a top priority.
+Staff is the biggest factors in making your stay memorable, and the Balinese people are so kind-hearted.
+Customer service is always a top priority.
 It’s hard not to fall in love with everyone!

-Tijili is also very centrally located in Seminyak making it really easy to get around.
-You can walk to the beach or some of my favorite restaurants like Nalu Bowls and Shelter which are right around the corner.
+Tijili is also very centrally located in Seminyak, making it really easy to get around.
+You can walk to the beach or some of my favorite restaurants in Bali like Nalu Bowls and Shelter which are right around the corner.
 Or you can hop on a Go-jek (motorbike taxi) to take you anywhere you need to go.

 Can’t wait to hear from you!